 Assignments: Students are responsible for all material covered in class and all assignments on the syllabus or assignments made in class.
 Assignments are to be completed by class time on the date for which they appear on the syllabus.
-Class assignments will be submitted through D2L and late assignments will not be accepted.
+No late assignments will be accepted and all assignments will be submitted to D2L.